On Thursday, at a Bible Study at my school,

 To lose the pain that's mine

-Seventy times seven times
+Seventy times seven

 'Cause Lord it doesn't feel right